josifgrabocka/instant_tsc/README.md

 3 - To run the code for the first split of the HAR dataset for the truncated version with a demanded early franction of 0.1, issue:

-python3 HAR/0/ singletask 0.1
+python3 -u main_multivariate.py HAR/0/ singletask 0.1

 for the multitask versions with decay or gaussian smoothing, issue

-python3 HAR/0/ multitask 0.1 decay
+python3 -u main_multivariate.py HAR/0/ multitask 0.1 decay

-python3 HAR/0/ singletask 0.1 norm
+python3 -u main_multivariate.py HAR/0/ singletask 0.1 norm